at3e/at3e.github.io/_posts/2025-11-15-making-better-reviewer-agents-with-monte-carlo-search.md

 $$UCB = Q + c \cdot \sqrt{\frac{\ln(N)}{n}}$$

-**2. Expansion: Adding New Knowledge**
+**2.🦚 Expansion: Adding New Knowledge**
-Once the algorithm reaches a new, unanalyzed state (the selected leaf node), it's time to add it to the map.

-The MCTS agent expands the tree by creating one or more new child nodes representing possible next moves from this state.
-This officially adds a new path to the agent's permanent memory structure for future searches.
+Once the algorithm reaches a new, unanalyzed state (the selected child node), we need to add it to the search tree.
+The agent expands the tree by creating one or more new child nodes representing possible next moves from this state.
+This officially adds a new path to the agent's permanent memory structure for future search attempts.